Sampling recovery in Bochner spaces and applications to parametric PDEs: Introduction and main results

-Solutions $u(\by)$, $\by \in U$, to parametric PDEs can be considered as elements of a Bochner space $L_2(U,X;\mu)$, where $X$ is a Hilbert space, $U$ usually is the infinite-dimensional domain $\IIi$ or $\RRi$, and $\mu$ is a probability measure on $U$.
-The problem of their linear collocation approximation is thus equivalent to a linear sampling recovery problem in this space.
-We leverage recent break-trough results for scalar-valued sampling recovery in reproducing kernel Hilbert spaces \cite{BSU23, DKU2023,KUV21,KU21a} and transfer them to this function-valued approximation setting (see surveys and further references on related results in \cite{DTU18B,SU2023}).
+Solutions $u(\by)$, $\by \in \UUi$, to parametric PDEs can be considered as elements of a Bochner space $L_2(\UUi,X;\bmu)$, where $X$ is a Hilbert space, and $\bmu$ is a probability measure on $\UUi$.
+The above approximation problem is equivalent to solving a linear sampling recovery problem in the specified space.
+We leverage recent breakthrough results for scalar-valued sampling recovery in reproducing kernel Hilbert spaces (RKHS) \cite{BSU23, DKU2023, KUV21, KU21a}, and transfer them to the Hilbert-valued approximation setting (see surveys and further references on related results in \cite{DTU18B, SU2023}).
 This transferring method is related to the approach of “lifting” the least squares approximation analysis from scalar-valued to Hilbert-valued settings studied in \cite{ABDM2023,ABDM2024,ADM2024, CCMNT2015, CM2018}, where direct least squares algorithms are employed for sampling recovery of Hilbert-valued functions.
 The present work reduces the Hilbert-valued sampling recovery problem to a scalar-valued one.
 This reduction facilitates a systematic study of the extension of least-squares to Bochner spaces and its applications, independently of particular Bochner spaces that arise in the approximation of parametric PDEs.
 Moreover, it enables the application of recent results on inequalities between sampling widths and Kolmogorov widths \cite{BSU23, DKU2023, KUV21, KU21a}, which do not hold in the Hilbert-valued approximation setting.

-Before presenting the main result on sampling recovery in Bochner spaces, we need to comment on the set up.
+Before presenting the main result on sampling recovery in Bochner spaces, we need to comment on the {setup}.
 Let $(U,\Sigma,\mu)$ be a probability measure space with $U$ being a separable topological space and let $X$ be a complex separable Hilbert space.
 Denote by $L_2(U,X;\mu) = L_2(U,\CC;\mu) \otimes X$ the Bochner space of strongly $\mu$-measurable mappings $v$ from $U$ to $X$, equipped with the norm

 Notice that because $U$ and $X$ are separable, so is $L_2(U,X;\mu)$.
 We fix $\brac{\varphi_s}_{s \in \NN}$, an orthonormal basis of $L_2(U,\CC;\mu)$.
 Then a function $v \in L_2(U,X;\mu)$ can be represented by the expansion